-DUE DATE DESCRIPTION months after the end of the year.
-3. The CSBs shall have a management letter and plan of correction for identified material deficiencies which must be sent with these reports.
-4. Audit reports for CSBs that are local government departments or are included in local government audits are submitted to the Auditor of Public Accounts (APA) by the local government.
-5. The CSB must forward a plan of correction for any audit deficiencies to the OBFR.
-6. To satisfy federal grant sub-recipient monitoring requirements imposed on the Department under the Single Audit Act, a CSB that is a local government department or is included in its local government audit shall contract with the same CPA audit firm that audits its locality to perform testing related to the federal grants.
-Alternately, the local government's internal audit department can work with the CSB and the Department to provide the necessary sub-recipient monitoring information.
-7. If the CSB receives an audit identifying material deficiencies or containing a disclaimer or prepares the plan of correction referenced in the preceding paragraph, the CSB and the Department will work together to address the deficiencies as required in the performance contract.
-12-30-22 1.
-OFGM prepares transfers during December for payment 13 through 16 (January and February payments).
+DUE DESCRIPTION DATE government.
+12-29-24 Payment 13 through 16 for January and February are prepares for transfers during December.
 2. CSBs end of the fiscal year performance contract reports not accurate, incomplete, and/or CCS monthly extracts for October that have not been received, payments may not be released.
-3. CSBs submit their CCS monthly extract files for November.
-01-06-23 The OIS&T distributes mid-year performance contract report CARS software.
-01-31-23 02-17-23 CSBs submit their CCS monthly extract files for December.
-1. CSBs send complete mid-year performance contract reports and a revised Table 1: Board of Directors Membership Characteristics through the CARS application.
-2. OFGM prepares transfers during February for payment 17 and 18 (March payments) for CSBs whose monthly CCS extract for December and CARS reports not received by the end of January, payments may not be released.
-02-28-23 CSBs submit their CCS extract files for January.
+3. CCS monthly extract files for November is due from CSB.
+01-06-25 The release of the mid-year performance contract report CARS software.
+01-31-25 CCS monthly extract files for December is due from CSB.
+02-18-25 CSBs send complete mid-year performance contract reports and a revised Table 1: Board of Directors Membership Characteristics through the CARS application.
+2. Payment 17 and 18 for March are prepared for transfer in February.
+CSBs whose monthly CCS extract for December and CARS reports not received by the end of January, payments may not be released.
+02-29-25 CSBs submit their CCS extract files for January.
 CSBs whose monthly CCS extract files for January were not received by the end of the month, payments may not be released.
-03-31-23 1.
-CSBs submit their CCS extract files for February.
-2. OFGM prepares transfers during March for payments 19 and 20 (April payments) for CSBs whose complete mid-year performance contract reports, payments may not be released.
+03-28-25 CSBs submit their CCS extract files for February.
+2. Payments 19 and 20 for April are prepared for transfer during March.
+CSBs whose complete mid-year performance contract reports, payments may not be released.
 3. CSB must submit their final, complete and accurate mid-year performance contract reports through CARS.
-04-28-23 1.
-CSBs submit their CCS monthly extract files for March by this date.
-2. OFGM prepares transfers during April for payments 21 and 22 (May payments) for CSBs whose mid-year performance contract reports have not been verified as accurate and internally consistent and whose monthly CCS3 extract files for February were not received by the end of the month.
+04-30-25 CSBs submit their CCS monthly extract files for March by this date.
+2. Payments 21 and 22 for May are prepared for transfer during April.
+CSBs whose mid-year performance contract reports have not been verified as accurate and internally consistent and the monthly CCS3 extract files for February were not received by the end of the month.
 Payments may not be released.
-05-31-23 1.
-CSBs submit their CCS monthly extract files for April for CSBs whose monthly CCS extract

-DUE DATE DESCRIPTION files for April were received by the end of May.
+05-31-25 CSBs submit their CCS monthly extract files for April for CSBs whose monthly CCS extract files for April were received by the end of May.
 2. If April CCS extract files are not received by May 31st, this may delay or even eliminate payment 24 due to time restrictions on when the Department can send transfers to the Department of Accounts for payment 24.
-3. OFGM prepares transfers during May for payment 23 and 24 (June payments) for CSBs whose monthly CCS extract files for March were not received by the end of April, payments may not be released.
-06-30-23 CSBs submit their CCS monthly extract files for May.
+3. Payment 23 and 24 for June are prepared for transfer during May.
+CSBs whose monthly CCS extract files for March were not received by the end of April, payments may not be released.
+06-28-25 CSBs submit their CCS monthly extract files for May.